 A Dutch missionary in Brazil whose life of radical service and reported healings led to his beatification by the Catholic Church.

-Born in the Netherlands, Eustáquio van Lieshout joined the Congregation of the Sacred Hearts of Jesus and Mary and was ordained a priest in 1925.
-His journey took a decisive turn when he was sent to Brazil in 1925, where he would spend the rest of his life.
-He served in the cities of Águas da Prata and Poá before settling in Belo Horizonte, becoming deeply embedded in the communities he served.
-Father Eustáquio was known for his intense devotion, ascetic lifestyle, and a particular dedication to the sick and poor, often spending long hours in the confessional.
-His reputation grew not just from his pastoral work but from widespread accounts of miraculous healings attributed to his prayers, drawing thousands of pilgrims.
-He died of typhoid fever in 1943, and his cause for sainthood, propelled by these persistent stories of intercession, culminated in his beatification in 2006.
+Eustáquio van Lieshout was beatified in 2006, propelled by widespread accounts of miraculous healings attributed to his prayers.
+Born in the Netherlands, he joined the Congregation of the Sacred Hearts of Jesus and Mary and was ordained a priest in 1925.
+Sent to Brazil that same year, he served in Águas da Prata and Poá before settling in Belo Horizonte, becoming deeply embedded in the communities.
+Father Eustáquio lived an ascetic lifestyle, devoting himself to the sick and poor, often spending long hours in the confessional.
+Thousands of pilgrims were drawn by his reputation for intense devotion and pastoral work.
+He died of typhoid fever in 1943.

 1883–1900